-Every day in the United States, over 5,000 children with chronic conditions are within the last six months of their lives.
-Every year, over 53,000 children die in this country, over 80% in hospitals.
+At any given moment in the United States, over 565,000 children are within the last six months of their lives.

 Ladybug House will provide support to families during the unimaginable in a home full of life, love and respect.
 We will meet families’ needs as they define them for as long as they need us.
 We will celebrate every day, every moment, and every life.

-In the United States there are only two palliative care homes for children: George Mark Children’s House in San Leandro, CA and Ryan House in Phoenix, AZ.
-In the United Kingdom there are 49 homes and our neighbors in Vancouver, BC just built their second home last year.
+In the United States there are only three palliative care homes for children: George Mark Children’s House in San Leandro, CA, Ryan House in Phoenix, AZ, and Crescent Cove on the outskirts of Minneapolis, MN.
+In the United Kingdom there are 50+ homes.
+And, our neighbors in Vancouver, BC finished their second home in Abbotsford, BC 2013.

-Ladybug House will be built on an acre of wooded property overlooking a body of water or other serene space.
-We will offer families an opportunity to connect and interact with other families experiencing similar circumstances, providing supportive relationships not found elsewhere.
+Ladybug House will offer families an opportunity to connect and interact with other families experiencing similar circumstances, providing supportive relationships not found elsewhere.

-We will also offer a support network for healing and understanding with special support not only for parents, but also for siblings, grandparents and friends as they work through their difficult emotions of loss and grief.
+A network of support for healing and understanding with special support not only for parents, but also for siblings, grandparents and friends as they work through their difficult emotions of loss and grief.

 Individual family suites as well as a variety of therapy rooms for music, art and sensory exploration, and even a kennel for pets.